Staying in the hospital can be a difficult time. The food they serve is not always that great – and it’s usually not very appetizing.

 Great finger food!
 These snacks can be eaten easily with one hand while the other is holding onto baby or being occupied in some way.
 And because they’re so small, you can pack an endless supply into a baggie and have snacks on hand all the time.

-These are great for staying in the hospital because you don’t need to worry about them getting soggy or spilling everywhere and they’re healthy too!
+Apple sauce pouches or cups are great for staying in the hospital because you don’t need to worry about them getting soggy or spilling everywhere and they’re light and healthy too!
 My hospital had apple sauce in their pantry so I didn’t pack these.
 You can check with your hospital and avoid duplicating the food that they provide.

 9.Crackers with cheese

-This is another good one that’s easy to transport and pack away in a baggie for anytime snacks when staying in the hospital for an extended period of time.
+This is another good option that’s easy to transport and pack away in a baggie for anytime snacks when staying in the hospital for an extended period of time.
+Not a big fan of cheese? then these peanut butter crackers is also a good choice!

 10.Rice cakes :